SaraAljamal/Stock-Trading-Analysis/README.md

 _**Project Workflow**_
 1. Descriptive Analysis: Conducted on one dataset to understand trading behavior and key trends.
 Visualization and analysis were performed on features such as trade volume, market activity, and price variations.

 2. Predictive Analysis:
   - Feature Selection: Applied techniques like SelectKBest to select the most relevant features for predicting stock prices.
   - Regression Models: Linear Regression, Decision Tree, and K-Nearest Neighbors (KNN) were used to predict both the "high" and "low" stock prices.
--Evaluation: The models were evaluated using RMSE, MAE, and R2 metrics.
+  - Evaluation: The models were evaluated using RMSE, MAE, and R2 metrics.
 Comparisons between models were made to identify the best-performing technique.

 3. Prescriptive Analysis: Grey Wolf Optimization (GWO), Multi-Verse Optimization (MVO), and Sin Cosine Algorithm (SCA) optimization algorithms were applied to find the optimal stock quantities to minimize costs.